 - Call an attorney as soon as you can.

-Call Polito & Associates Today to Schedule a Free Case Evaluation With a New London Personal Injury Lawyer
+Call Polito & Harrington Today to Schedule a Free Case Evaluation With a New London Personal Injury Lawyer

 If you suffered an injury in a rollover accident or any other type of crash, speak to an attorney as soon as you can.
 Polito & Harrington are committed to helping accident victims obtain the compensation to which they are entitled.
 We only collect legal fees if we recover a settlement or award.
 To schedule a completely free, no-obligation consultation with a personal injury attorney in New London, Connecticut, call us today at (860) 447-3300 or contact us online.